Study Away in Tacoma

 Pacific Lutheran University awards all credits earned in this program.
 Course and study tour offerings are subject to change.

-Integral to the culture and society course, group study tours guide students through the cultural, environmental, religious, and artistic diversity that makes up Tacoma.
-Course lectures and readings come to life as students participate in the hundreds of events that happen throughout the course of a year.
-Some events include, Annual Wayzgoose celebration & Chinese New Year celebration.
+Integral to the culture and society course, group study tours guide students through the cultural, environmental, economic, religious, and artistic diversity that makes up Tacoma.
+Course lectures and readings come to life as students meet community partners, non-profit, government and business leaders, while visiting locations throughout the city.
+Students will attend cultural events such as Chinese New Year celebration, arts events including the Annual Wayzgoose celebration and 253 Film Festival, and the business and non-profit South Sound Sustainability Expo.

-Thanks to the support of local PLU alumnus, students will be housed a recently renovated house in Tacoma Hilltop neighborhood.
-Students will have access to public transportation to get to the thriving downtown area, Stadium district, South Tacoma neighborhoods and businesses, and Point Defiance.
+Students will be housed in a historic Tacoma neighborhood and will have access to public transportation to get to the thriving downtown area, Stadium district, South Tacoma neighborhoods and businesses, and Point Defiance.

 The PLU comprehensive fee for Spring semester covers this academic experience (instruction and academic credit, housing and meal stipend, & study tours).
 To find the current comprehensive fee for one semester, divide the total full-year cost listed on the Admissions website by two.
 Please note that the comprehensive fee varies each year, and the cost of this program will be based on the year in which you study away.
 Financial aid applies.